AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/new-relic.md

 -  **Highest throughput**—Identify pages hit the most based on the size and frequency of bytes transmitted.

-All collected data details the time spent on an actions that transmit data, queries, or _Redis_ data.
+All collected data details the time spent on actions that transmit data, queries, or _Redis_ data.
 If queries cause issues, New Relic provides information to track and respond to those issues.

 For details on using this data to troubleshoot application performance issues, see [Troubleshoot performance using New Relic](https://support.magento.com/hc/en-us/articles/360042149832#low_user_satisfaction) in the _Adobe Commerce Help Center_.